Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 As mentioned in the methodology section, the AC potential is applied after the equilibration of the system.
 Once the constant potential is applied, the induced charge on the electrode changes its polarity according to the frequency of the AC potential applied.
 While analyzing the temperature of the system it was observed that the system temperature is increasing with time and reaches a steady state value after a particular time.
 Figure \ref{temp_frequency} shows the temperature of the fluid and heat removed by the thermostat for DC voltage and different AC voltage frequencies.
 In the case of DC voltage, the temperature of the fluid remains the same throughout the simulation period.
-However, it is observed that when the frequency of the AC is above 1 GHz, the temperature of the fluid increases and reaches a steady state.
+However, it is observed that when the frequency of the AC is approximately 1 GHz, the temperature of the fluid can be observed to increase and reach a steady state.
 The temperature rise is proportional to the frequency of the applied AC potential.
 The increase in fluid temperature indicates that heat is generated in the system while applying AC potential, as would be expected.
 Figure \ref{temp_frequency}b shows the heat removed by the thermostat for different frequencies.
 The heat removed by the thermostat remains constant for DC potential indicating zero heat generation after some time.
 When the AC potential is applied, the heat removed by the thermostat increases over time, indicating continuous heat generation that also depends on the frequency.
+We note that the observed heating is spatially localized near the electrodes, present even in low-flow configurations, and results in steady-state temperatures roughly proportional to the applied AC frequency (\ref{temp_frequency}(a)).
+Thus, while our molecular dynamics simulations should include most physically relevant energy dissipation mechanisms, including viscous dissipation due to fluid motion, the observed heating is directly attributable to the AC frequency imposed rather than resulting predominantly from viscous dissipation.

 To understand the pattern of heat generation in the system, the temperature profile and heat map of one of the systems are plotted in Fig \ref{temp_contour}.
 The temperature profile is determined by calculating local temperatures using the degrees of freedom correction method, which accounts for constraints in the molecular system\cite{sanderson2024local,sanderson5187317dofulator}.
 The temperature profile indicates that the temperature is maximum at the bottom plate, where the electrodes are placed, and gradually decreases towards the top plate.
 Therefore, it is understood that heat generation does not occur in the fluid as a whole; instead, heat is generated locally near the electrodes.
 In addition, the temperature contour plot shows that there are no heat generation spots along the electrode surface; instead, a uniform increase of temperature over the electrodes is visible.
 This could change if the electrodes increase in size.